Odds Ratio Calculator

 - One-sided vs. two-sided intervals

 This odds ratio calculator allows you to perform a post-hoc statistical evaluation of odds data when the outcome of interest is the change in the odds (the odds ratio) between an exposed/treatment group and a control group.
 To use the tool you need to simply enter the number of events and non-events (e.g. disease and no disease) for each of the two groups.
 You can select any level of significance you require for the confidence intervals.

 The odds ratio calculator will output: odds ratio, two-sided confidence interval, left-sided and right-sided confidence interval, one-sided p-value and z-score.
 If the test was two-sided, you need to multiply the p-value by 2 to get the two-sided p-value.

 What are odds and what is an odds ratio?

-Odds are the probability of an event ocurring (e.g. developing a disease or condition, being injured, dying, etc.) versus the event not ocurring (e.g. staying disease-free, symptom-free, staying alive, etc.), usually between an exposed group and a control group, or a treatment group and a control group, depending on context.
+Odds are the probability of an event occurring (e.g. developing a disease or condition, being injured, dying, etc.) versus the event not occurring (e.g. staying disease-free, symptom-free, staying alive, etc.), usually between an exposed group and a control group, or a treatment group and a control group, depending on context (though connected, betting odds are a different breed).
 An odds ratio (OR) expresses the ratio of two odds: OR = (Eventstreatment / Non-eventstreatment) / (Eventscontrol / Non-eventscontrol).
 If the odds ratio equals 1 there is no effect of the treatment or exposure.

-If we denoted the smokers who developed cancer with a, those who did not with b, the non-smokers who developed cancer with c and those who did not with d the formula and solution will look like so:
+If we denoted the smokers who developed cancer with a, those who did not with b, the non-smokers who developed cancer with c and those who did not with d the formula and solution to calculate the odds ratio will look like so:

 Odds ratio vs. Risk Ratio (Relative Risk)